Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 The production infrastructure can be accessed by your customers on the standard HTTP service (port 80), and your development infrastructure can be accessed by developers and admins on the non-standard port 8888.

-During the initial setup phase, roles are provisionally assigned to each infrastructure component. **Infrastructure A** serves as the initial production environment, while **infrastructure B** serves as the staging environment.
+During the initial setup phase, roles are provisionally assigned to each infrastructure component. **Infrastructure A** serves as the initial production environment, while **Infrastructure B** serves as the staging environment.
 At this stage, we will consider them to be similar to one another.

 A blue-green infrastructure involves switching from infrastructure A to infrastructure B, once infrastructure B has been fully updated and validated.
 The Load Balancer will manage this switch.